 Your identity provider requires information about how xMatters configures Single Sign-On, including which kind of SAML implementation xMatters supports, how to encrypt and sign communications, and where to send assertions.

 xMatters supports IdP-initiated SSO with POST Binding.

-All communication between the IdP and xMatters must be made over an encrypted channel (HTTPS) using HTTP POST. xMatters expects message content from the IdP to be unencrypted as these messages are sent securely over HTTPS.
+All communication between the IdP and xMatters must be made over an encrypted channel (HTTPS) using HTTP POST.

-Responses from the IdP must be Base-64 encoded, and response and assertions must be signed.
+Responses from the IdP must be Base-64 encoded, and responses and assertions must be signed.
 Individual elements within a SAML message must not be independently signed. xMatters expects the SAML response or assertion to have a nested signature section in the IdP's signature and certification information. xMatters compares this information to the certificate stored at xMatters to validate the authenticity of the message.